About TexMesonet

 The TexMesonet Map Viewer shows the current conditions for all mesonet stations.
 Detailed information can be displayed for each station by either hovering over or clicking on the station.
 Clicking opens a pop-up where you can choose to view:

-• Current – This is the most recent data read at varying intervals (5 or 15 min. for TWDB stations).
+• Current – This is the most recent data read at varying intervals (5 min. for TWDB stations).
 Date and time of the read is shown at the bottom, and data collected varies by station.

 • Forecast – The current forecast from the NWS for the station site.